-Beginning on March 20, 2020 through the remainder of the first quarter of fiscal 2020, we temporarily closed more than one-half of our retail store locations in response to state and local shelter orders related to the COVID-19 outbreak.
+Beginning on March 20, 2020 and continuing into the second quarter of fiscal 2020, we temporarily closed more than one-half of our retail store locations in response to state and local shelter orders related to the COVID-19 outbreak.
 We were subsequently able to gradually reopen all store locations based initially on qualifying as an "essential" business under applicable regulations and later as a result of the easing of regulatory restrictions on retail operations in our market areas.
 Throughout fiscal 2020, the pandemic and the shelter orders that were in place in our market areas negatively impacted customer traffic into the stores that were operating, and certain stores required additional closures during the remainder of the year.
 In an effort to promote social distancing protocols, we implemented reduced store hours for our open stores and limited the number of customers in our stores at any one time.
 While these temporary store closures, limited hours of operation and shelter orders in our market areas related to the initial COVID-19 outbreak had an unfavorable impact on our operations initially, as we began reopening stores we recognized significant shifts in consumer demand in favor of fitness and outdoor recreational products and we rapidly evolved our product assortment, which had a favorable impact on our operating results throughout the remainder of fiscal 2020.
-In the first quarter of fiscal 2021, as COVID-19 restrictions continued easing in many of our markets, we experienced strong consumer demand across a broad assortment of product categories, in addition to the continued benefit from increased consumer demand for fitness and outdoor recreational product categories that performed well during the height of the COVID-19 pandemic.
-This benefit was partially offset by lower consumer demand for categories related to team sports which remained impacted during most of the first quarter of fiscal 2021 by the widespread suspension of league play.
+In the first half of fiscal 2021, as COVID-19 restrictions continued easing in many of our markets, we experienced strong consumer demand across a broad assortment of product categories, in addition to the continued benefit from increased consumer demand for fitness and outdoor recreational product categories that performed well during the height of the COVID-19 pandemic.

 During fiscal 2020, in response to COVID-19, we also initially took measures to reduce expense and preserve capital across the organization, including negotiating lease concessions with landlords that would reduce or defer our lease-related payments, scaling back merchandise inventory orders and extending payment terms with merchandise vendors, implementing temporary and permanent workforce reductions throughout the organization, reducing advertising and the amount of planned capital spending, and suspending our quarterly dividend payment, among other measures.
-Although a certain portion of the expense reduction initiatives only benefited the second quarter of fiscal 2020, the remainder of fiscal 2020 and the first quarter of fiscal 2021 continued to reflect labor expense savings due primarily to continued reduced store operating hours, as well as advertising expense savings due to significantly reduced advertising activity.
+Although a certain portion of the expense reduction initiatives only benefited the second quarter of fiscal 2020, the remainder of fiscal 2020 and the first half of fiscal 2021 continued to reflect labor expense savings due primarily to continued reduced store operating hours throughout most of the period, as well as advertising expense savings due to significantly reduced advertising activity.
 We expect to continue to benefit from reduced levels of labor and advertising expense in the foreseeable future as we continue to evaluate the impact on our sales.
+We will continue to evaluate the impact of COVID-19 on our future operations.